dasjiwesh/Namaste_React/Notes.md

          })}
   </div>)
 };
 We should never ever use index as the key.
 Read react for this.
-Also https://robinpokorny.com/blog/index-as-a-key-is-an-anti-pattern/
+Also https://robinpokorny.com/blog/index-as-a-key-is-an-anti-pattern/.
+No Key(Not Acceptable) < Index Key(Only If we don't have any key) < Unique Key(Best Way).
+Priority should be this while giving keys
+Same tags(div, div, div) require keys whereas different tags(div, img, ul) don't.
 Read ===> https://legacy.reactjs.org/docs/faq-structure.html for React File Structure